nemequ/portable-snippets/README.md

 issues](https://github.com/nemequ/portable-snippets/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement)
 in our issue tracker for ideas.

-Some things don't really fit in a "snippet", or aren't public domain and so cannot be included in this repository, so here are a few small projects for doing things portably which you may be interested in:
+Some things don't really fit this repository, so here are a few small-ish projects for doing things portably which you may be interested in:

  * [Hedley](https://nemequ.github.io/hedley/) — macros to enable
-   compiler-specific features which make your code easier to use, harder to misues, safer, faster, and more portable.
+   compiler-specific features which make your code easier to use, harder to misuse, safer, faster, and more portable.
  * [parg](https://github.com/jibsen/parg) —
    Argument parsing similar to getopt/getopt_long.
 Public domain.
  * [TinyCThread](https://tinycthread.github.io/) — Implements the C11